LittleHobbitFrodo/H-OS/README.md

 - Alternatively you can do that in command line with the "dd" command **(not recommended for beginners)** ```sudo dd if=<project root dir>/H-OS.hdd of=/dev/<drive>```

 ## Current progress
- - Interrupts - exceptions are working, now implement interrupts
+ - Interrupts - interrupts are causing general protection fault

 ## Main tasks
   - [x] **Hello world!** - Create bootable disk that displays simple ```hello world``` message.